Byzantine-Resilient Population Protocols: Introduction

 Let $d$ denote the absolute difference between the number of nodes that have initial preference $A$ and $B$.
 The only other known population protocol that is Byzantine-resilient is given by Angluin {\em et al.} \cite{DBLP:journals/dc/AngluinAE08} which present a 3-state population protocol that requires $d = \omega({\sqrt n} \log n)$ and converges to the majority value in $O(\log n)$ parallel time.
 The protocol tolerates up to $f = o(\sqrt n)$ faulty nodes.
 The approach of the protocol is that exchanges involving opposite value nodes result in nodes canceling their preferences becoming blank nodes, and nodes that become blank eventually adopt the preference of other nodes in future exchanges.
 Using a potential function analysis they show that the algorithm converges to a state where all nodes correctly adopt the majority value assuming the initial difference $d$.

-Our protocols tolerate larger number of faulty which is up to a constant fraction of $n$, that is, $f = O(n)$.
+\cbr{Inspired by classic distributed consensus algorithms, where there are known protocols that can tolerate up to $f < n/3$ faulty nodes~\cite{DBLP:journals/toplas/LamportSP82,DBLP:journals/jacm/PeaseSL80}, we show that similar asymptotic tolerance can also be achieved in population protocols.
+Compared to the previous work \cite{DBLP:journals/dc/AngluinAE08}, our protocols tolerate larger number of faulty nodes} which is up to a constant fraction of $n$, that is, $f = O(n)$.
 Next, the tally difference $d$ handled by our protocols is proportional to the number of failures $f$, for $f=\Omega(\sqrt{n\log n})$.
-Moreover, the protocol in \cite{DBLP:journals/dc/AngluinAE08} works against a static adversary, where the faulty nodes are chosen before the execution, while ours is for the stronger and more general dynamic adversary, where the faulty nodes are determined during the algorithm execution.
-The trade-off for the higher tolerance is that we use $O(\log n)$ states per node, and a poly-log factor slowdown in convergence time.
+Moreover, the protocol in~\cite{DBLP:journals/dc/AngluinAE08} was analyzed only against a static adversary, where the faulty nodes are chosen before the execution, while ours is for the stronger and more general dynamic adversary, where the faulty nodes are determined during the algorithm execution.
+The trade-off for the higher tolerance is that we use $O(\log^3 n)$ states per node, and a $O(\log^2 n)$ factor slowdown in convergence time.
 Table \ref{tab:comparison} has a comparison of the results in \cite{DBLP:journals/dc/AngluinAE08} with~ours.